Claire Hardaker (linguist)

 Claire Hardaker (born 16 January 1981) is a British linguist.
-She is senior lecturer at the Department of Linguistics and English Language of Lancaster University, United Kingdom.
+She is a professor at the Department of Linguistics and English Language of Lancaster University, United Kingdom.
 Her research involves forensic linguistics and corpus linguistics.
 Her research focuses on deceptive, manipulative, and aggressive language in a range of online data.
 She has investigated behaviours ranging from trolling and disinformation to human trafficking and online scams.
 Her research typically uses corpus linguistic methods to approach forensic linguistic analyses.

 She has worked in the Department of Linguistics and English Language at Lancaster University since 2013.

 Career and research

 Hardaker received her MA in Language Studies in 2007, and her PhD in Linguistics in 2012 from Lancaster University.
 She taught English Language and Linguistics at the University of Central Lancashire as an associate lecturer, and then as a lecturer from 2007 to 2012.
 In 2013 she took a position as lecturer in Forensic Corpus Linguistics in the Department of Linguistics and English Language at Lancaster University, and was promoted to Senior Lecturer in Forensic Corpus Linguistics in 2017.

 Hardaker has been principal investigator (PI) and co-investigator (CI) on research grants from the UK's Economic and Social Research Council (ESRC).
 As part of the £5 million ESRC Centre for Corpus Approaches to Social Sciences (CASS), Hardaker has investigated different manifestations of online abuse, including strategies, motivations, and responses.
 Hardaker has also been CI on projects funded by Her Majesty's Government, and co-researcher on research funded by the European Commission, investigating anti-trafficking, and the deployment of anti-trafficking funds across the European Union.

 Hardaker has appeared on television and radio, and in documentaries, podcasts, and print media around the world on topics ranging from online abuse, to the Word of the Year, to the language of children online, to the decryption of the Voynich manuscript.
 Her research has been discussed in the House of Commons, and she has written for The Guardian and The Observer, The Independent, The Conversation, the Political Studies Association, among others.

 Hardaker serves on the editorial board of Internet Pragmatics, directs the Forensic Linguistics Research Group (FORGE) at Lancaster University, is the co-creator of the free software, FireAnt, designed to collect, filter, and export Twitter data, and she publishes a monthly podcast entitled en clair.
 Each episode typically covers a case involving forensic linguistics, language mysteries, literary detection, decryption of codes and undeciphered languages, and other forms of linguistic intrigue.